Kaiqb/experiment/training/Module 1/Instructor Notes.md

 * Maybe we could build our own fun one?
 How a bout a bot to tell us weather conditions in different cities?

 ## What is involved in making a bot?
 While bots can do the same things as other Types  of software such as computational tasks, reading from and writing to files, connecting to databases as well as using other API provided in the .NET framework, what makes bots special and unique is their ability to communicate with humans in an interactive way as one person talking to another person.
 The ability to do that is provided by both the Azure Bot Service and the Bot Framework that provide all the tools needed to build, test, deploy, and manage your bot.
-You can use the framework provided by the SDK along with the other tools, templates, and AI services to create bots that use speech, understand natural language, handle questions and answers, and more.

-The SDKs currently (as of this writing) exist for C# and JavaScript (with SDKs for Java and Python under development.)
-Which provides tools for the various stages of bot development to help you design and build bots.

 ### The different stages of bot development
 #### Planning